-The identity of members is unknown and the only thing that is known is that they come from Oslo and Bergen.
-A humorous undertone is present in the majority of their artworks, and it emphasizes Norway’s culture and its heritage, but also its present time.
-Themes go from Norway being the oil nation, angry tag, farming, all the way to their tribute to Magnus Carlsen, who is depicted in one of their most popular pieces – King of Chess.
-The duo sticks to the idea of simplicity, they avoid overcomplicating the pieces which allows them to keep the original concept and send a clear message.
+The identity is unknown and the only thing that is known is that he come from Oslo.
+A humorous undertone is present in the majority of his artworks, and it emphasizes Norway’s culture and its heritage, but also its present time.
+Themes go from Norway being the oil nation, angry tag, farming, all the way to his tribute to Magnus Carlsen, who is depicted in one of their most popular pieces – King of Chess.
+The artist sticks to the idea of simplicity, they avoid overcomplicating the pieces which allows him to keep the original concept and send a clear message.

 Do Not Remove

 Some of the pieces also contain words, but only to add up to the already existing humor.
-Their art is based on and influenced by Norway and its traditions and customs, but they also add anything they like, like Batman, Loki, Spiderman, Mitch Buchannon from Bay Watch, Anonymonus is a recurring theme as well.
-La Staa started exhibiting in 2013, first as a part of group shows, and in 2015, they’ve had their first solo exhibition, titled Do Not Remove, which was held at the Galleri Geo in Bergen.
+His art is based on and influenced by Norway and its traditions and customs, but he also add anything he like, like Batman, Loki, Spiderman, Mitch Buchannon from Bay Watch, Anonymonus is a recurring theme as well.
+La Staa started exhibiting in 2013, first as a part of group shows, and in 2015, he had his first solo exhibition, titled Do Not Remove, which was held at the Galleri Geo in Bergen.
 The name La Staa, translated into English, means exactly that, do not remove or let stand.
-It’s also a message about their art and street art in general, about the constant destruction of the artworks created in the streets and the narrow-minded people who simply can’t understand the value of art, wherever it is made.
+It’s also a message about his art and street art in general, about the constant destruction of the artworks created in the streets and the narrow-minded people who simply can’t understand the value of art, wherever it is made.